-Self-made Engineering Leaders of the Future (SELF) for High School Students
+Sustainable Engineering Leaders of the Future (SELF)

 2024 SELF camp cohort in front of the UMaine Forest Bioproducts Research Institute